fzingg/hyperloop-showcase/README.md

 ##### Step 5.3: Using a Bootstrap theme

-We are going to replace the Bootstrap original theme by the Bootswatch `Superhero` theme.
+We are going to replace the Bootstrap original theme with the Bootswatch `Superhero` theme.

 Go to the theme webpage : [https://bootswatch.com/superhero/](https://bootswatch.com/superhero/) and download the `bootstrap.min.css` file.

-Copy this files into `node-modules/bootstrap/dist/css`
+Copy this file into `node-modules/bootstrap/dist/css`

 Modify the `webpack/client_only.js` file
 ```javascript